 • The setting out of plans for the funding formula from 2020 onwards.
 Schools need to know whether there will be sufficient funding in the education budget to achieve the aims of the formula and when the government will move to a system of direct funding to schools rather than via local authorities.

 • The establishment of rolling three to four-year budget settlements for schools which are inflation-proofed and include funding for cost-of-living increases.

 • Appropriate quantum of funding for the high needs block (which should be index-linked).
-This needs to take into account the increasing demands of higher needs as medical improvements take place.
+This needs to take into account the increasing demands of higher needs as medicine continues to advance.
 It also needs to retrospectively support the increase in post-19 demand for education.

 • An increase in capital funding to meet the additional demand for local specialist places at an affordable price.

 • Promotion of inclusive behaviours in schools, to stop schools passing a problem on.
-This would include national support for making cultural change, with change to legislation where necessary.
+This would include national support for making cultural change, with new legislation where necessary.

 • A review of the early years national formula to make it fit for future use.